rombachuk/cloudant-performancecollector/documentation/Installation.md

 # Installing the performancecollector

-### Planning your deployment
+## Planning your deployment

+### Architecture

 [architecture]: pc1.jpg

 ![architecture]

-The overall architecture for performancecollector has :
+The overall architecture for operating the performancecollector on a cluster has :

-*	each load-balancer feeds haproxy log file with latest proxy data
+*	each load-balancer haproxy process activity to a haproxy.log file
 * each cluster provides volume data via \_all\_dbs endpoint of the cluster
 * cloudant-local clusters provide a metricsdb which consolidate per-minute stats data from each dbnode
 *	processing of [proxy],[client],[body],[metricsdb] and [volume] data into metrics by the performancecollector
 * export of metrics to a target database (postgres or elasticsearch)
-*	grafana-server and/or kibana-server and connects to postgres or elasticsearch datasource.
+*	grafana-server and/or kibana-server and connects to export target datasource(s).
-*       user runs grafana dashboard on his browser which presents data from the datasource
+* user runs grafana/kibana dashboard on his browser which presents data from the datasource(s)

+The performancecollector can be operated for a single node cluster.
+Typically, in these cases, haproxy is run on the same host ascouchdb/cloudant.

-The performancecollector is most conveniently installed on the one/two load balancers of a couchdb/cloudant-local cluster The performancecollector is designed for use in RHEL7 or Centos7 hosted environments.
+The performancecollector is designed for use in RHEL7 or Centos7 hosted environments.

-This removes the overhead of forwarding latest proxy data to another server.
+The performancecollector is most conveniently installed on the one/two load balancers of a couchdb/cloudant-local cluster This removes the overhead of forwarding latest proxy data to another server.
 This can be done if it is not possible to export directly to the database target from the load-balancer nodes.

 The performancecollector causes bursts of high cpu usage on one core for about 10-20 seconds per minute if REST volumes are high, and this overhead must be accounted for in loadbalancer dimensioning.